Learn languages with OLS

 Once you have completed your profile, click on “Save these modifications” to continue.

-Complete your Erasmus+ OLS Mobility Profile
+Complete your OLS Mobility Profile

 The language of the assessment you are going to take, indicated under the label “Language to test”, has been selected by your sending institution/organisation as the main language of instruction or work for your mobility period.
 You cannot modify this field.
 If you believe this language is incorrect, please stop completing your profile and contact your sending institution/organisation immediately.

 Additionally, you need to update the dates of your mobility period.
 The estimated dates of mobility are important as they determine the date of your final language assessment.
-Please pay particular attention to the return date and note that your mobility cannot exceed 13 months.
+Please pay particular attention to the return date, and note, that your mobility cannot exceed 13 months.

 Please also enter the time zone in which you will be studying or working during your mobility.
 Your time zone may become important at a later stage for the live coaching activities available on the platform (if you are selected by your sending institution/organisation to attend the OLS online language course).